micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.iapresenter/text.md

 ```

+There's more than just the event name, there are a bunch of params being passed in.
+However we've no idea what they are.

 Python can capture keyword arguments (`foo="bar"`) into a variable using `**myvar`.

 This is way more useful, now you are getting arguments too!
 ---
 ```python
 provide-client-params.s3.ListBuckets